bfelger/bfelger.github.io/pages/resurrecting-rom/pt-6-msvc-2.md

 mob->max_hit = (int16_t)((double)mob->max_hit * 0.9);
 ```

-Here, I chose to delay rounding until the very last assignment so as to compound loss of precision.
+Here, I chose to delay rounding until the very last assignment so as to not compound the loss of precision.

 ### Short Flags